meilisearch/documentation/advanced_guides/binary.md

 ### Dependencies

 MeiliSearch is made in `rust`.
-Because of that `rust` and his package manager `cargo` must [be installed](https://www.rust-lang.org/tools/install) to compile the project.
+Because of that `rust` and its package manager `cargo` must [be installed](https://www.rust-lang.org/tools/install) to compile the project.

 ### Compiling